flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 What to store in /home
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Here is a rough guide as to what should live in your /home/$FAN directory.
-In general, you want small, little things is here.
+In general, you want to store small miscellaneous files here.

-* SLURM Scripts
+1. SLURM Scripts
-* Results from Jobs.
+2. Results from Jobs.
-* 'Small' Data-Sets (<5GB)
+3. 'Small' Data-Sets (<5GB)
+4. Self-Installed Programs or Libraries

 ==========
 /Scratch